jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/cross/README.md

 ### Prerequisites

-- Pepper robot running NAOqi OS 2.5.X (Robot version 1.6)
+- Pepper robot running NAOqi OS 2.5.X

-Note that this project does not cover NAOqi OS 2.9 (Robot version 1.8).
+Note that this project does not cover NAOqi OS 2.9.

 As for robot version, please refer to http://doc.aldebaran.com/2-8/family/pepper_technical/pepper_versions.html